JaspreetKhela/JaspreetKhela/README.md

 <a name="short-term-professional-development"></a>
 ### 🌱 Short-Term Business and Technology Professional Development Pursuits
+In today's fast-paced landscape, I recognize that short-term professional development is essential for staying competitive.
+Engaging in these programs offers me focused training to quickly enhance specific skills, allowing me to update my knowledge and adapt to industry trends efficiently.
+By participating in these pursuits, I can gain valuable certifications and skills that bolster my resume and career agility, ensuring continuous growth and relevance in my field.

 - **Enterprise Architecture Program(s)**:
     - **U of T SCS**: [Enterprise Architecture](#)
 - **Cybersecurity Program(s)**: